fmstacco/healthylife-organicshop/README.md

 ## Business Model

 Healthy Life Organic Shop is a business that only operates online through its ecommerce.
-We sell fresh produce, groceries and a wide range of products directly to the consumer, so we operate throgh *B2C business model*.
+We sell fresh produce, groceries and a wide range of products directly to the consumer, so we operate through *B2C business model*.
 We work directly with organic farmers and producers ensuring that our customers have access to a wide range of fresh and sustainable products while supporting local Irish farmers.

 [Back to project](<#project>)